These "power tool" ideas for studying really work, and

 theory gives a better explanation of the facts?"
 If you decide to change

-physics problems and also to real-life situations.
+physics problems and also to real-life situations outside the classroom.

 Also consider different levels of understanding.
 Do you understand